NikhilKonduru8/YC-Conversational-Hackathon-2026/README.md

-# Jarvis — Real-Time, Vision-Grounded Engineering Co-Pilot for Smart Glasses
+# Jarvis — Real-Time, Vision-Grounded Engineering Co-Pilot for Smart Glasses (Won 2nd at the YC Conversational AI Hackathon 2026 as a Sophomore in High School, competing against Ivy League Graduates, Industry Professionals, and Technical Founders)

 Jarvis is a wearable, hands-free AI assistant for electronics work.
 You wear a pair of smart glasses — a **camera**, a **microphone**, and a small **on-glasses